minnehack/website/content/faq.md

 ### Is there a list of people who are looking for teammates, or any sort of built-in pairing mechanism?

 We'll also announce a Discord at the keynote speech; there's a channel there for finding teammates.

+### Will you be providing travel reimbursements this year?

+We'd like to, but it isn't currently in our budget.
+We will have a solid confirmation by the end of the calendar year and will still be providing buses to Madison, Urbana Champaign, and Purdue.
+If you're interested in being one of the bus captains this year, please contact us at [acm@umn.edu](mailto:acm@umn.edu).

 # Have more questions?